lunasec-io/lunasec/docs/blog/2021-12-09-log4j-zero-day.md

 :::

-### How the LunaSec framework can prevent future attacks
+### How LunaSec can help you prevent future attacks

-[LunaSec](/pages/overview/introduction/) is our Open Source data security framework.
-It isolates and protects data in web applications, meaning that even a full RCE attack like this wouldn't be able to leak sensitive data.
-Here is a [list of common attacks](/pages/how-it-works/security/vulns-and-mitigations/#information-disclosure) and how LunaSec prevents them.

-Installing LunaSec can limit your vulnerability to attacks, before they happen.
+[LunaSec](https://www.lunasec.io/docs/pages/overview/introduction/) is an Open Source data security framework designed to help mitigate the impacts of 0-days by making Data Leaks require more than just a single vulnerability (like this exploit).

 ### Editing this post
 If you have any updates or edits you'd like to make, you can edit this post as Markdown on